SpectreVC/UiLib.lua/Documentation.md

 # Booting The Library #

-To Boot The VoetexUi Library, Put The Loadstring In Ur VS Code Or Executor.
+**To Boot The VortexUi Library, Put The Loadstring In Ur VS Code Or Executor.**

 ```